 Loreto College Ballarat is committed to providing a wide range of learning opportunities across all areas of the curriculum and to nurturing individual students’ talents and interests.
 As part of this commitment, the College awards a limited number of scholarships to students who have completed the Application for Enrolment form who demonstrate outstanding academic achievement and success in several fields of endeavour related to school life.

 The Smith Family, through the Indigenous Youth Leadership Project also offers scholarships funded by the Australian Government for students enrolling at Loreto College Ballarat.
 Further information listed below.

-The Eileen Macintyre Music Scholarships offer two scholarships for students commencing Year 7 at Loreto College in 2019 and provide 50% of tuition fees through to the end of Year 12 (subject to recipient meeting the scholarship conditions as listed on the application form), as well as one half hour music tuition lesson per week, maximum of 9 lessons per term.
+The Eileen Macintyre Music Scholarships offers scholarships for students commencing Year 7 at Loreto College and provide up to 50% of tuition fees through to the end of Year 12 (subject to recipient meeting the scholarship conditions as listed on the application form), as well as one half-hour music tuition lesson per week, maximum of 9 lessons per term.

-The Indigenous Youth Leadership Project (IYLP) offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from remote or regional communities and very remote areas of the country.
+Loreto College partners with the Indigenous Youth Leadership Program (IYLP) to offer scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from communities in very remote areas of the country or regional communities.

-IYLP is funded by the Department of Prime Minister and Cabinet and The Smith Family was selected to be an IYLP Partnership Broker.
+IYLP is funded by the Department of Prime Minister and Cabinet’s Children and Schooling Programme and The Smith Family was selected to be an IYLP Partnership Broker.

 The IYLP supports scholarships for Indigenous students to attend approved secondary schools – day and boarding, government and non–government.